Union parliamentary affairs minister Kiren Rijiju. (File Photo | ANI)

 Government not to bring motion against Rahul as BJP member has given notice for it: Rijiju

-The Union minister stated that the speaker would be consulted on whether to send the matter to the House privilege committee, the ethics committee.
+The Union minister said that the Speaker would be consulted on whether to send the matter to the House privilege committee.

-NEW DELHI: Union parliamentary affairs minister Kiren Rijiju said on Friday that the government has shelved a plan to bring a motion against Leader of the Opposition in the Lok Sabha Rahul Gandhi for using unparliamentary language against the prime minister, as a BJP MP has submitted a notice to initiate a "substantive motion" against the Congress leader on the same issue.
+NEW DELHI: As the first part of the Budget session of Parliament came to a close on Friday, Union parliamentary affairs minister Kiren Rijiju said the government has dropped plans to bring a motion against Leader of the Opposition in the Lok Sabha Rahul Gandhi, for using unparliamentary language against the Prime Minister, as a BJP MP has submitted a notice to initiate a “substantive motion” against the Congress leader on the same issue.

 He noted that since a private member has already submitted a notice for the motion, the government will refrain from introducing its own motion.